linozen/exocortex/content/refs/python-for-everybody.md

 print(sorted_words)
 ```

-##### Exercise 8.5 {#exercise-8-dot-5}
+##### Exercise 8.5

-Write a program to read through the mail box data and when you find line
+Write a program to read through the mail box data and when you find line that
-that starts with "From", you will split the line into words using the
+starts with "From", you will split the line into words using the `split`
-`split` function.
-We are interested in who sent the message, which is
+function.
+We are interested in who sent the message, which is the second word on
-the second word on the From line.
-You will parse the From line and print
+the From line.
+You will parse the From line and print out the second word for
-out the second word for each From line, then you will also count the
+each From line, then you will also count the number of From (not From:) lines
-number of From (not From:) lines and print out a count at the end.
+and print out a count at the end.

-##### Solution {#solution}
+##### Solution

 ```python
 fhand = open('mbox-short.txt')